srepetsk/gw-style/_pages/new-stories.md

 <em>The findings are a breakthrough for NASA's Mars Exploration Program, the long-term program established in 1993 to explore the possibility of life on Mars and the planet's climate and topography.
 Although scientists identified water frozen in Mars' polar ice caps with the Mars Opportunity rover expedition in 2004, today's announcement is the first time the agency has said there is </em><i>definitive evidence of water on the red planet.</i>
 <h5>Sourcing</h5>
 Every statement should be attributed to a source (witnesses, official statements, other reporting).
 Verify the information.
 Do not rely on other copy - even wires - to correctly spell a person's name, for example.
 Use special care when reporting statistics.
-Links to all sources should be included below the text (See Sources below).
+Links to all sources should be included below the text (See <strong>Sources</strong> below).

 &nbsp;